-There are over 90 known mutant alleles of the alpha-1-antitrypsin gene and they are classified into categories based on their acid starch gel mobility (F=fast, M=medium, S = slow, Z = very slow).
-A normal level of a variant enzyme with altered activity can also cause the clinical disease.
+There are over 90 known mutant alleles of the alpha-1-antitrypsin gene, and they are classified based on their acid starch gel mobility (F=fast, M=medium, S = slow, Z = very slow).
+A normal level of a variant enzyme with altered activity can also cause clinical disease.

 - Alpha-1-antitrypsin usually protects the lungs from elastase enzymes produced by neutrophils.